Relatively hyperbolic groups with planar boundaries: Introduction

 \Haissinsky \ \cite{Haissinsky_Invent} proves the special case of Theorem~\ref{thm:main} in which $G$ is hyperbolic and $\mathcal{P}$ is empty.
 As in \cite{Haissinsky_Invent}, our proof depends on a hierarchical finiteness theorem of Louder--Touikan \cite{LouderTouikan17}.
 In our case, the elementary hierarchy in question involves splittings over finite, parabolic, or loxodromic subgroups, as described in Section~\ref{sec:Combination}.
 In \cite{HPWpreprint}, relatively hyperbolic group pairs with Schottky set boundary are studied and many are shown to be covered by Kleinian groups and furthermore classified.

 A conjecture of Martin--Skora states that every convergence group of homeomorphisms of $S^2$ is covered by a discrete subgroup of $\Isom(\Hyp^3)$ \cite[Conj.~6.2]{MartinSkora89}.
 A covering of convergence groups is a certain type of equivariant quotient map; see Sections \ref{sec:Convergence} and~\ref{sec:Planar} for definitions and discussion of convergence groups and coverings.
 The following relative version of the Cannon conjecture is a special case of Martin--Skora's covering conjecture.
 Note that this conjecture is slightly different than the conjecture studied in \cite{GrovesManningSisto19}.
+In particular, since there are no restrctions on the peripheral groups, the set of peripheral groups could be empty (and thus this version contains the Cannon conjecture).
+The peripheral subgroups could also be hyperbolic surface groups and understanding this case requires our work in section \ref{sec:unpinch}.

 \begin{RelativeCannon} Let $(G,\mathcal{P})$ be a relatively hyperbolic group pair whose Bowditch boundary is homeomorphic to $S^2$.
 Then $G$ acts properly, isometrically, and geometrically finitely on $\Hyp^3$. \end{RelativeCannon}